How to Create and Schedule a Google Meet (Step-by-Step Guide)

 Here’s the clean flow using Google Calendar:

-Google sends a calendar invite (or email invite) to everyone.
-They get the meeting link, the time, and all the meeting invite details in one place.
+Google sends out a calendar invite - in the form of an email or a calendar invite - to everyone.
+In one go, they get the meeting link, the time and all the meeting invite details to see at a glance.

-You can also do this from your phone using the google calendar app or from Gmail via the gmail app.
-The steps are the same: create new event, add Meet, tap save.
+You can do the same thing from your phone using the Google Calendar app or from Gmail via the Gmail app - and the process is basically the same.
+First create a new event, then add a Meet, and then just press save.

-This is the backbone of how people schedule meetings and keep their entire meeting life from turning into chaos.
+This is a big part of how people sort out their meetings and turn their whole meeting life from a complete mess into something manageable.

 How to Set Up a Google Meet Properly